Evolution of stars with 60 and 200 Msun: predictions for WNh stars in the Milky Way: Ingredients for stellar evolution models

-Instead, we aim for a transition point between thin and thick winds, independent of the initial mass-loss rate adopted.
-For this, we based our transition in the upper limit of validity of our m-CAK prescription \citep{alex19}. \citet{bestenlehner20} extended the theoretical calculation of $\dot M$ according to the CAK theory \citep{cak} for regimes closer to the Eddington limit, finding also a transition $\Gamma_\text{e,trans}$ beyond the which the slope of the relation $\dot M\propto\Gamma_\text{e}$ become steeper, in line with the observations of WNh stars exhibiting thick winds from \citet{bestenlehner14}.
+Instead, we aim for a transition point between thin and thick winds, independent not only of the initial mass-loss rate adopted but also independent on the wind momentum.
+For this, we based our transition in the upper limit of validity of our m-CAK prescription \citep{alex22a}, where both $\dot M$ and the wind velocity profile $\varv(r)$ are self-consistently calculated together with the line-force parameters \citep{alex19}. \citet{bestenlehner20} extended the theoretical calculation of $\dot M$ according to the CAK theory \citep{cak} for regimes closer to the Eddington limit, finding also a transition $\Gamma_\text{e,trans}$ beyond the which the slope of the relation $\dot M\propto\Gamma_\text{e}$ become steeper, in line with the observations of WNh stars exhibiting thick winds from \citet{bestenlehner14}.
 This $\Gamma_\text{e,trans}$ ranges from $\sim0.46$ to $\sim0.48$, depending on the value of the CAK line-force parameter\footnote{Do not confuse this parameter $\alpha$, which is one of the line-force parameters from CAK theory \citep{cak,abbott82}, with the $\alpha_\text{ov}$ for the convective core overshooting.} $\alpha$.
 For $\alpha\sim0.4-0.6$, which are the values found from the self-consistent line-force parameters found by \citet{alex22b} for stars with masses in the range of $25$ to $120$ $M_\odot$ and metallicities from $Z=0.014$ (solar) to $=0.002$ (SMC), the value of the transition Eddington factor keeps relatively constant around $\Gamma_\text{e,trans}\simeq0.48$.
 Therefore, given that our new prescription for optically thin winds is based on the m-CAK theory, we establish $\Gamma_\text{e}=0.5$ as the transition point between thin and thick winds for our evolution models.
 The thickness in this case means the dominance of the electron scattering on the radiative acceleration, above the line-driven.
 We will discuss the physical implications of this transition in Section~\ref{selfconsistent_gamma05}.